Gun show loophole: Government studies and positions

 Under Chapter 18 Section 922 of the United States Code it is unlawful for any person "except a licensed importer, licensed manufacturer, or licensed dealer, to engage in the business of importing, manufacturing, or dealing in firearms".

-The federal government provides a specific definition of what a firearm dealer is.
-Under Chapter 18 Section 921(a)(11), a dealer is...
+Under Chapter 18 Section 921(a)(11) a dealer is:

 (A) any person engaged in the business of selling firearms at wholesale or retail, (B) any person engaged in the business of repairing firearms or of making or fitting special barrels, stocks, or trigger mechanisms to firearms, or (C) any person who is a pawnbroker.